 (iv) Confirmation that the customer understands it is their responsibility to notify the utility of any change to their email or other electronic address; and

-(v) Confirmation that the customer understands that in addition to the paperless bills they will now receive all notices regarding service, including notices of the utility’s request to increase rates and changes in service, in electronic format.
+(v) Confirmation that the customer understands that they may receive bill notifications and notices regarding service, including notices of the utility’s request to increase rates and changes in service, in electronic format.

 Subsection (7) is new and contains requirements for addressing undeliverable electronic documents.
 As with any delivery method, there are a number of reasons electronic documents may not be successfully delivered.
 For example, the customer’s email address is no longer valid, or electronic messages are filtered in spam detectors by Internet Service Providers (ISPs) or by the customers’ system, or due to general system problems with the ISPs.
 Because the Company cannot determine the reason for the undeliverable email, removing customers from receiving electronic communication would create confusion and be a customer dissatisfier.
 The Commission’s rules do not address undeliverability of information delivered through other means.
 It is not clear why such measures are necessary for electronic information.
 There may be concern that customers may be subject to late fees if they do not receive notice of bill availability, or may not receive information about potential rate increases or other important information.
 Such information is always available to PacifiCorp customers through the Company’s website and customers will receive a paper bill in the mail if they become past due.